Can You Get A Credit Card With Bad Credit?

 If you have successfully improved your credit, you can look into switching your credit card from secured to unsecured.
 You can choose to switch with your current provider (if they offer unsecured cards) or with a new provider.

-If you choose to close your secured credit card account, your provider will return your secured deposit.
+If you decide to close your secured credit card account, your provider will return your secured deposit.
 Keep in mind that closing an account may negatively affect your credit score.
 Once you have your new unsecured card, use it responsibly to continue building a positive credit profile.

 Learn more: Switching From a Secured Credit Card to a Regular Credit Card